What is EXPGUI?

 EXPGUI would be much more of use to me if....

 Gee, you want to add some features...
 Great!
 You have all the EXPGUI sources and Tcl/Tk is free.
 Oh, you want me to do it.
-Well, I might get to it if you ask, particularly if you help.
-I am looking for good ideas on how to design GUI's for different aspects of experiment editing, with an attractive, intuitive and compact GUI.
+Well, please ask and I will try.
+In particular, I am looking for good ideas on how to design GUI's for different aspects of experiment editing, with an attractive, intuitive and compact layout.

 If you would like to get news about EXPGUI, please send Brian.Toby@NIST.GOV e-mail and I will send you information about updates and bug fixes.
 Having lots of users might also help me justify this project to my employers.